 User and Community Reports – displays information about all the end-users of this account, for example who was the excel content contributor.

-|topic=Bandwidth Usage Reports – provide clear visibility into the resources (storage, bandwidth) used by the publisher or the user.
+Bandwidth Usage Reports - provide clear visibility into the resources (storage, bandwidth) used by the publisher or the user.

 User Level Reports - displays reports for a specific user (which video was watched in a given time frame and for how long) and per specific content (which users watched the video and for how long)

-Exporting Analytics to a CSV File|topic=Exporting Analytics to a CSV File
+Exporting Analytics to a CSV File

 Content Reports

 Content reports display aggregated analytics showing how well your content is performing across your sites.
 Use the content reports to gain business insights and learn if your content discovery and exposure strategies have paid off or when things need to be tweaked to improve outreach or user engagement.